 Overall, I did like this book, my Goodreads rating for it is three stars.
 It was good enough to finish and will be great for the right reader.
 However, I did have a few issues with the book, which ultimately all come down to pacing.

 I felt like the story took too long to develop, and was too slow.
 Another reviewer posted that this book got better at the half way point, so I kept reading and reading and reading.
 Finally at the 90% mark, everything happened at once.
-It was good enough for me to keep reading, but too slow paced for my current mood.
+Like I said, the pacing was off.

 There was too much repetition of Arden’s rescue story.
 There were SO MANY back-flashes, police reports, and eye-witness accounts of Arden’s disappearance.
 It was just too much repetition of the facts.
 I would have preferred if the author had focused more on the present, which would have made the book seem more urgent.

 I try not to do negative reviews*, and I feel like this is pretty negative, the truth is I did like this book.
 Megan Miranda is a strong writer, she is technically very capable.
 She created some great imagery, I felt like I could “see” what she was writing.
 There are some strong quotes from this book that I thought were profound.
 Miranda’s writing and the story almost "feels" like Gone Girl or The Girl on the Train, it’s just not quite there yet.
 I would consider reading another book by Miranda.

 The Girl from Widow Hills is for fans of mystery and thrillers.
 Anyone that enjoys real-life rescue stories or finds sleep walking interesting, may enjoy this book.
 If this book sounds like something you might like, you may also enjoy Pretty Things.